-"Why are we doing this program?
-Community colleges are about jobs.
+"Community colleges are about jobs.
 Everyone has to go to work at some point and make a living, but people don't always have enough opportunity to hear about what's out there, or what their true options are.
 That's the point of this show.
 Some of the best jobs are invisible to the public; I want to shed light on options.
-Our goal for this show is to provide information, ideas and inspiration to help you reach your dreams."
+Our goal for this show was to provide information, ideas and inspiration to help you reach your dreams."